smill0791/dev-site/README.md

 # Developer Portfolio

 A modern, responsive developer portfolio website built with Vue 3, TypeScript, and Tailwind CSS.
+Features a photo gallery powered by Supabase.

 ## Tech Stack